 Do you have a favorite podcast?

-My favorite podcast is a really tough question cuz I listen to so many podcast in so many different podcast.
-But if I had to choose one, I would say Millennial.
+My favorite podcast is a really tough question because I listen to so many different podcasts.
+But, if I had to choose one, I would say Millennial.

-A couple of the host Andrew Sims and Laura Tee.
-I’ve been listening to for over 10 years.
-So almost half my life.
-They have been an inspiration of mine to become a podcaster and I’ve learned so much about politics news and life in general from them with the very shows they’ve hosted over the last decade.
+I’m a really big fan of the hosts Andrew Sims and Laura Tee.
+I’ve been listening to them for over 10 years, so almost half my life.
+They have been an inspiration of mine to become a podcaster and I’ve learned so much about politics news and life in general from them with the various shows they’ve hosted over the last decade.
 So I really hope they continue to podcast for a long time.